MasoniteFramework/exceptionite/README.md

 ## Renderers

 When an error is caught by Exceptionite, it can be rendered in many ways through configured renderers.
 Available renderers are:
-- WebRenderer (enabled): renders the exception as a beautiful HTML error page
+- WebRenderer: renders the exception as a beautiful HTML error page
-- TerminalRenderer (enabled): renders the exception nicely in the console
+- TerminalRenderer: renders the exception nicely in the console
-- JSONRenderer (disabled): renders the exception as a JSON payload (useful for API errors handling)
+- JSONRenderer: renders the exception as a JSON payload (useful for API errors handling)

 A renderer is a simple Python class with `build()` and `render()` methods.
 Feel free to create your own one if needed !